openmc-dev/openmc/docs/source/usersguide/input.rst

     *Default*: ""

+  :temperature:

+    An element with no attributes which is used to set the temperature of the material.
+This element accepts a maximum 6-character string that indicates the default temperature rounded to the nearest integer in units of Kelvin, e.g. "294K".

   :density:
     An element with attributes/sub-elements called ``value`` and ``units``.
 The ``value`` attribute is the numeric value of the density while the ``units``